-The Genuine Entrepreneur test is an interview style test for individuals applying for a UK Tier 1 entrepreneur visa under the points-based system category.
-This means that the entrepreneurial applicant has to convince the Home Office that they are a “genuine” entrepreneur in the UK.
+The Genuine Entrepreneur test is for individuals applying for a UK Tier 1 entrepreneur visa under the point-based system category.
+This means that the entrepreneurial applicant has to convince the Home Office that they are a genuine entrepreneur in the UK.

 This test is generally taken through an interview.
-This is the reason why many applicants have started to feel that passing the genuine entrepreneur test is a complex, strict, unattractive and difficult process which, in turn, makes this visa route unattractive to them.
-There are, however, steps you can take to avoid your entrepreneur visa application being refused.
+This is the reason why many applicants have started to feel that passing the genuine entrepreneur test is a complex, strict, unattractive and difficult process which, in turns, makes the UK Entrepreneur Tier 1 Visa route unattractive for them.

 UKVI will consider the following when making their decision against a ‘Genuine Entrepreneur Assessment’:

-- The educational background and business experience of the applicant
+- Educational background and business experience of the applicant

-- The previous immigration history of the applicant(s) and their activity in the UK
+- Previous immigration history of the applicant(s) and their activity in the UK

 Once UKVI has gone through the evidence submitted by the applicant and it has reviewed the business plan, the next step is to interview the migrant about his or her business plan.
 After the interview, they will make a decision.
 During the interview, they will interview the applicant at length about the business plans.
 Some questions which they may ask the applicant are below: